drob/vscode-glass/packages/language-server/README.md

 How to use this package depends on your editor integration.

-This package provides the CLI `mdx-language-server`.
+This package provides the CLI `glass-language-server`.
 Because this is based on [`vscode-languageserver`][vscode-languageserver], the same transports are supported.